atom-minimap/minimap/Readme.md

 ### Plugins

+The minimap can be augmented with plugins.

+Plugins can be created with the `Minimap: Generate Plugin` command available in the command palette.

-The minimap can be augmented with plugins, below is the list of available plugins so far:
+Below is the list of available plugins so far:

   * [Find And Replace](https://atom.io/packages/minimap-find-and-replace)
   * [Git Diff](https://atom.io/packages/minimap-git-diff)